 Note for new users

-REALM is a specialist computer simulation package and its use requires a high degree of technical ability.
+REALM is a specialist computer simulation package and its use requires a high degree of technical ability

 The REALM user manuals explain how to install and run REALM and describe the program's attributes.
-These manuals are being progressively revised as enhancements to REALM are undertaken.

 Supplementary manuals - specialist information

 Although the software has been tested rigorously, the authors, DELWP and Victoria University, take no responsibility for the performance of the software and adequacy of documentation.